What is a Capstone? Heading link

 Capstone Agreement Form

-Students must submit a signed Capstone Agreement Form to the Honors College front desk by the third Friday of the first semester in which they are enrolled in HON 322.
+Students must submit a Capstone Proposal Agreement Form in HARS by the third Friday of the first semester in which they are enrolled in HON 322.

 The form includes a section for the student to include a project proposal.
 The project proposal should include the following elements: